 Overall, their sound is a mix of electronic , new wave and industrial with a twist of Nine Inch Nails and Depeche Mode: like the kind of music you might hear in a sci-fi horror flick or in some Philip Dick-inspired setting.
 They busted out cool electronica improvisations that got the crowd grooving.
 The trio reminded us of the Blue Man Group with their eccentric stage presence and sound, but obviously without the pipes, marshmallows and blue paint…

 Not much is known about these gents as a trio just yet, but they definitely have what it takes to impress the audience with music that is all about listening with an artistic and open-minded ear.
 It would have been complete if Wrangler had had a screen behind them featuring visuals that coincided with the music, but they did enough with their instruments to enthrall.
 What a thing to witness.

-For further information about Wrangler and future events visit here.
+For further information and future events visit Wrangler’s website here.